-We are subject to extensive regulation in the financial services industry, which creates risk of non-compliance that could adversely affect our business and reputation
+We are subject to extensive regulation in the financial services industry, which creates risk that could adversely affect our business and reputation

-As a participant in the financial services industry, we are subject to extensive regulation in the United States, Europe, Australia and Asia.
+As a participant in the financial services industry, we are subject to extensive regulation in the United States, the UK, Europe, Australia and Asia.
 Many of the requirements imposed by our regulators are designed to ensure the integrity of the financial markets and to protect customers and other third parties who deal with us and are not designed to protect our stockholders.
 Consequently, these regulations may serve to limit our activities, including through net capital requirements, customer protection and market conduct requirements.
 For example, in 2021 our UK and European businesses were required to implement the new UK and European investment firm prudential regulations, respectively; one of the principal impacts as a result of these new regulatory capital requirements is the significant increase in the amount of regulatory capital that needs to be held by our UK and European legal entities.
+Any additional capital required to be retained in the UK or Europe will reduce the amount of cash available to fund other corporate needs which could adversely impact our business operations.